kamikazeSlayers/architectural-katas-2022/README.md

 ## Architectural Evaluation
 The following points outline how does the architecture support some of the hard-requirements of this platform:

 ### Ease of Use
 To facilitate ease-of-use, the Spotlight App -
 - Supports multiple user surfaces - Web and Mobile.
 This enables users to access the platform on-the-go as per their preference.
 - Creates device-size specific renditions of images present in the assignments, profiles and community posts.
 Based on the user-device, appropriate image rendition is returned for a seamless experience.
 - Ensures that all entities in the system (candidates, non profits, services, communities, posts etc.) are searchable.
 It intelligently tags for seamless discovery and retrieval.
-- Uses UX ensures seamless onboarding experience, continuous progress tracking, constant feedback and access to community forums.
+- User Experience (UX) plays a critical role in ensuring ease-of-use of the Spotlight App.
+The UX ensures seamless onboarding experience, continuous progress tracking, constant feedback and access to community forums.

 ### Engagement
 To facilitate engagement, the Spotlight App -